Farmstead partners with Udelv for autonomous grocery delivery

 “Customers who have already experienced our autonomous vehicle delivery have been blown away – with Udelv’s help, we can’t wait to bring it to all our service areas,” Elankumaran said.

 Farmstead’s secret sauce is artificial intelligence.
-The startup’s platform takes into account inventory and sales data to predict consumer habits, which it uses to place orders from producers and stock micro-hubs and optimize dispatch courier dispatch times.
-That’s how it’s able to charge $5 or less for delivery in under 60 minutes, Pramod said, and to reduce perishable food waste to under 10 percent.
+The startup’s platform takes into account inventory and sales data to predict consumer habits, which it uses to place orders from producers, stock micro-hubs, and optimize dispatch courier dispatch times.
+That’s how it’s able to charge $5 or less for delivery in under 60 minutes, Elankumaran said, and to reduce perishable food waste to under 10 percent.

 As for Udelv, it’s not its first grocery delivery rodeo.
 In September, the company announced partnerships in Oklahoma City with several chains, including Uptown Grocery, Buy For Less, Buy For Less Supermercado, and Smart Saver, to deliver food to customers in “underserved markets.”